Academy for Design and Health

 Providing a highly visible global forum for an ongoing exchange of research findings among scientists, designers and industry, we work in close partnership with our international network of governments, universities and commercial organisations to promote human health, wellbeing and quality of life through environmental design.

 The centrepiece of our activities is the 11th Design & Health World Congress & Exhibition, which will be held in Hong Kong, China, 15-19 July 2015.
-Click here to view the Call for Papers for Shanghai.
+Click here to view the Call for Papers for Hong Kong.

 OBSERVE !!!
 The event has changed date and location to Hong Kong !!

 This year's Design & Health World Congress & Exhibition 2014 was held in Toronto, from 9-13 July.
 Click here to download the speaker's presentations, or here to download the Final Programme for Toronto 2014.
 Click here to also download a slideshow of images from the congress.